mickaelperrin/onepassword-local-search/README.md

 You can display UUID mapping by running `op-local mapping list`.

+Since 0.16, and as, UUID v4, Lastpass ID and 1Password UUID are totally different, the search will be performed over the adequate field regarding which type of uuid is given, without having to use any special flag.

 ### Multiple accounts

 This project support multi-accounts decryption.
 However, keep in mind that you need: